 But it has some characteristics that make it good for the new DE shaver.
 It’s affordable.
-I buy these on ebay for 3.50 USD, or 6.50 for two [editor’s note: someone on Amazon is selling a ‘602 with 100 ST300 Dorco blades for $15].
+I buy these on ebay for 3.50 USD, or 6.50 for two [editor’s note: Amazon is selling a ‘602 for under $7].
 When equipped with a Feather or a Gillette Platinum blade, a damn fine shave is always attainable, and a smooth-all-over shave is a frequent occurrence.

 The blade is always aligned.
 The Dorco PL-602 is a 2 piece razor, similar to the PILS 101NE – The handle spins in the baseplate, and the top cap captures the end tabs of the blade.
 Instead of having alignment ribs in the top cap, they stand proud of the baseplate, and they’re wide enough that the blade won’t fall off even if you turn the razor upside down with the top cap removed.
 Because the ribs are slightly wider than the slot in the blade, the blade is aligned perfectly every single time.

 The top cap uses a very coarse thread compared to the machine screw thread that you see on a metal razor.
 The result, along with the friction coefficient of the plastic, is that it’s possible to adjust the razor by loosening the handle a quarter to half turn.
 To make this easier, Dorco have indexed the top cap by making a dot on the handle, and there are four ribs on the stem extending from the baseplate, so that you can easily see how much you’ve loosened the handle, changing the geometry of the head.